-- The Code ground with respect to which accommodation is being requested; - The reason why accommodation is required, including enough information to confirm the existence of a need for accommodation; and - The specific needs related to the Code ground.
+- The Code ground the accommodation is being requested on - The reason accommodation is required, including enough information to confirm the existence of a need for accommodation - The specific needs related to the Code ground.

 All accommodation requests will be taken seriously.
 No person will be penalized for making an accommodation request.